SoniTheBughehog/CupiBot/README.md

 ## 📋 Tasks
 - **Title:** Memory – Shared List
-    **Description:** Create a shared list feature for storing and organizing memorable moments or notes that users want to keep.
+    **Description:** Create a shared list feature for storing and organizing memorable moments or notes that users want to keep (add date,better display).

 ---